Ockenfuss/ComRun/README.md

 The user must provide another JINJA template for a bash script.
 From this template, the program must be able to create a bash script, which runs all tasks in the current chunk.

 ## Collecting the results
 In order for ComRun to read arbitrary simulation output, the user must provide functions which read the required quantity and return it as an xarray DataArray.
 Inside these functions, the name of the inputfile and filenames containing stdout and stderr are provided.
-ComRun calls these functions for every task in the current chunk and merges their returned arrays together.
+ComRun calls these functions for every task in the current chunk and merges the returned arrays together.

 # Input Description
 ComRun is controlled by an .ini file, which is read using the python configparser module.